-wastage is when a party has intentionally and recklessly or negligently reduces the asset pool in the relationship.
+wastage is when a party has intentionally and recklessly or negligently reduced the asset pool in the relationship.

 there are four steps to be followed in a property settlement issue.

-Wastage consists of acts like gambling, drugs, drinking, prostitution, adultery or pornography.
+Wastage consists of acts of gambling, drugs, drinking, prostitution, adultery or pornography.
 The amount or asset wasted will be added back to the share of the innocent party.

 It is difficult dealing with a spouse who is wasting money or an asset that is jointly owned by the spouses or de facto partners.
 The fact that a party is responsible for wastage will be relevant in property settlement which the aggrieved party must raise and prove.
 First, it is essential to identify what acts can be considered as wastage.